 DIY Barn Door Under $10 in 30 Minutes – easy weekend project for the beginner!
+This barn door is simple to build and affordable to make!
 Get that farmhouse look you love!

 How To Build a DIY Barn Door